FREQUENTLY ASKED QUESTIONS

 A sleep study/assessment is a non-invasive, painless evaluation of your sleep, often conducted in a hospital.
 At Dr Levi’s Sleep Clinic, patients can conduct their own studies/assessments in the privacy of your own home.

-At Dr Levi’s Sleep Clinic, Dr Levi uses the USA’s #1 home sleep test – the Apnoea Risk Evaluation System (ARES™).
-It is a revolutionary sleep test designed to collect nocturnal physiological data in the comfort of your own home.
+We use the most up-to-date and comprehensive (but easy to use by you) home study equipment to collect nocturnal physiological data in the comfort of your own home.
 You sleep in your own bed and wear the device on your forehead for one night.
 It assesses if you are snoring, how loudly, whether you are sleeping on your back or side, how much oxygen you are getting and whether you are experiencing sleep apnoea whilst you sleep.

 There are several effective treatments for snoring and sleep disorders.
 These include dental appliances, laser treatment, breathing assistance devices (CPAP or “sleep” masks), and in the most extreme cases, surgery.
 After an initial consultation, Dr Levi will assess your suitability for a range of sleep apnoea and snoring treatments and recommend a customised solution which meets your needs.
 From the initial consultation through to monitoring and re-evaluation of patients, Dr Levi will look after you all the way.